Click on Apply below to start your application.

 Release of any information acquired during participation in this program is at the sole discretion of the FBI.

 Where will I be located?
 Quantico, Virginia

 As a participant you will receive a stipend as support for your living and other expenses during this appointment.
 Stipend rates are determined by the CFSRU officials and are based on your academic and professional background.
 Relocation expenses, not to exceed $1,000, incurred in relocating from your current address to Quantico, Virginia (if more than 50 miles from the address shown on the application), may be reimbursed for Post-Doctoral appointments.
 You will receive a travel allowance of $5,000 per appointment year to cover travel-related expenses to scientific and professional development activities.
-The initial appointment can be for the summer or for one year, but may be renewed upon recommendation of FBI contingent on the availability of funds.
+The initial appointment can be up to one year but may be renewed upon recommendation of FBI contingent on the availability of funds.
 The appointment can be made on a full-time or part-time basis.